xeolabs/xeolabs.github.com/_posts/2017-05-30-xeogl-annotations.md

 ## Occlusion culling

-The annotation system automatically hides annotations when they are hidden behind other objects in the 3D view.
+The annotation system automatically hides annotations when they are occluded by other objects in the 3D view.
 You can see this in the demo example, where the (C) annotation disappears while the cannon barrel moves over it.
 <br><br>
 The system uses a fast GPU-assisted occlusion technique which renders a small point at each annotation's position, then